vscode-neovim/vscode-neovim/README.md

 <!-- prettier-ignore-start -->
 > [!TIP]
-> The previously used module named "vscode-neovim" is now deprecated.
-> So don't be confused if "vscode-neovim" is used in old discussions or other resources.
+> The previously used module named "vscode-neovim" is now deprecated, so don't be confused if "vscode-neovim" is used in old discussions or other resources.
 <!-- prettier-ignore-end -->

 1. `vscode.action()`: asynchronously executes a vscode command.